richard-scryber/scryber.core/README.md

 ## Make documents easily

-The scryber engine is an advanced, complete, pdf creation library for dotnet core.
+The scryber engine is an advanced, complete, pdf creation library for dotnet core 5.
-It supports the easy definition of documents, pages, content, shapes and images either by html and templates or simple code.
+It supports the easy definition of documents, pages, content, shapes and images with html templates and simple code.

 With a styles based layout it is easy to create good looking and flowing documents.
-Binding in xml allows you to quickly load data from many sources and output to PDF.
+Binding allows you to quickly load data from many sources and output the templates PDF.

 ## HTML First

 The latest version of scryber makes a significant switch to an XHTML first approach.
+If you know HTML you can create documents.

-This supports cascading style sheets, databinding, repeating templates, imports and page directives.
+scryber supports cascading style sheets, databinding, repeating templates, iframe imports and page directives.

+If you have used the previous pdfx files, the older templates should continue to work.
+But we will be concentrating on html, css and svg going forwards.

 ## Getting Started